F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_device-driver-settings.rst

         # is not standalone, all devices in the sync failover
         # device group for the hostname specified must have
         # their management IP address reachable to the agent.
-        # In order to access devices' iControl® interfaces via
+        # In order to access devices' iControl interfaces via
         # self IPs, you should specify them as a comma
         # separated list below.
         #
         icontrol_hostname = 10.190.7.232 \\ replace with the IP address(es) of your BIG-IP(s)
         #
-        # If you are using vCMP® with VLANs, you will need to configure
+        # If you are using vCMP with VLANs, you will need to configure
         # your vCMP host addresses, in addition to the guests addresses.
         # vCMP Host access is necessary for provisioning VLANs to a guest.
         # Use icontrol_hostname for vCMP guests and icontrol_vcmp_hostname